Alzheimer's Advocacy 101

 Whether you're comfortable sending emails to legislators, posting updates to Facebook, hosting events or even meeting in-person with your elected officials, there are many ways you can make a difference as an Alzheimer's Association Advocate.
 On this page you'll find a unique set of tools designed to educate you about our advocacy campaigns and help you in your efforts.

 Collateral/Visual Aid - This document provides a graphical view of the need for Alzheimer's research funding.
 It is intended to be shown to elected officials during in-person meetings.
-View the "How-to" video for tips on using this document.

 Facts & Reports - The Alzheimer's Association publishes an annual report called Alzheimer's Disease Facts & Figures which provide detailed information about this dreaded disease.
 Quick Facts and handy infographics are also available.
 Additionally, the Association has published Changing the Trajectory of Alzheimer's Disease: How a Treatment by 2025 Saves Lives and Dollars which presents information about the current trajectory and economic impact of Alzheimer's disease